qarmin/czkawka/README.md

 - Duplicated file finding - CLI
   - saving results to file
   - support for * when excluding files and folders
-- GUI with GTK
-- Alternative GUI with Orbtk
 - Finding files with debug symbols
 - Support for showing only duplicates with specific extension, name(Regex support needed)
 - Maybe windows support, but this will need some refactoring in code